Selling food online can be a big jump from the traditional methods, and a hard-fought challenge.

 The short answer is “yes”.
 In fact, the online food and beverage industry has grown significantly over the last few years.
-The forecast for food ecommerce is also growth in the UK (by £5bn to £17bn), the US, and even across the world.
+The forecast for food ecommerce is also growth in the UK (by £5bn to £17bn), as well as growth in the US, and even across the world.

 Does any type of food sell better online?

 There are undoubtedly some foods that sell better online.

 It’s also been clear for many years that convenience is (usually) king for consumers.